 Contemplative Leaders in Action (CLA) is a two-year faith formation and leadership development program rooted in the Spiritual Exercises of St. Ignatius of Loyola.
 While the program nurtures individual growth, it also strives to develop a cohort of leaders who can bring the dynamics of faith and justice to lead their families, co-workers and communities.
 The program currently operates in New York City, Philadelphia, Boston, Washington, D.C., Seattle, Atlanta, and Orange County.

 CLA is designed for young adult professionals between the ages of 25-39.
-The ideal cohort is composed of fifteen to twenty emerging leaders representing diverse professions, faiths, and cultural/ethnic backgrounds.
-Participants will share certain key characteristics: a capacity for self-reflection, several years of work experience, a personal commitment to serve the common good, demonstrated leadership potential, and the willingness to pursue spiritual and professional growth.
-Because development of community is crucial to success of the program, participants must have the ability to engage in, and contribute to, development of the cohort experience by sharing honestly and respectfully.
+The ideal cohort is composed of twenty emerging leaders representing diverse professions, faiths, and cultural/ethnic backgrounds.
+Participants share certain key characteristics: a capacity for self-reflection, several years of work experience, a personal commitment to serve the common good, demonstrated leadership potential, and the willingness to pursue spiritual and professional growth.
+Because development of community is crucial to success of the program, participants also share a willingness to share honestly and respectfully.

 CLA’s goal is to have participants: